scottperkins/gw_analysis_tools/docs_sphinx/installation/installation.md

 ### Install library

 1. Download the source code from github.
-2. Make a directory called ``build'' in the source directory.
+2. Make a directory called ``build'' in the root directory of gw_analysis_tools.
 3. Move into ``build/'' and run:

 ```bash